MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 1. Define a custom scope for your bot.

-1. Configure authentication in Power Virtual Agents to enable single sign-on.
+1. Configure authentication in Power Virtual Agents to enable SSO.

-1. Configure your custom canvas HTML code to enable single sign-on.
+1. Configure your custom canvas HTML code to enable SSO.

 > [!IMPORTANT]
 > SSO on SharePoint is not supported.